 Generally, when you receive Covered Health Services from a Network provider, you pay less than you would if you receive the same care from an Out-of-Network provider.
 Therefore, in most instances, your out-of-pocket expenses will be less if you use a Network provider.
-Depending on the geographic area and the service you receive, you may have access through UnitedHealthcare's Shared Savings Program to Out-of-Network providers who have agreed to discounts negotiated from their charges on certain claims for Covered Health Services.
-Refer to Glossary, of the SPD for details about how the Shared Savings Program applies.
+Depending on the geographic area and the service you receive, you may have access through UnitedHealthcare's Shared Savings Program to Out-of-Network providers who have agreed to discounts negotiated from their charges If you are approved your notification will tell you the approval date.
+If you had services prior to the approval date.
+The Gap Exception will not apply, and you will be responsible for the cost(s).

 If you choose to seek care outside the Network, the Plan generally pays Benefits at a lower level.
 You are required to pay the amount that exceeds the Eligible Expense.
-The amount in excess of the Eligible Expense could be significant, and this amount does not apply to the Out-of-Pocket Maximum.
+The amount more than the Eligible Expense could be significant, and this amount does not apply to the Out-of-Pocket Maximum.
 You may want to ask the Out-of-Network provider about their billed charges before you receive care.